-Ultrasound Anatomy: The Hidden Threshold for Successful FILLER REVISION
+Ultrasound (Ultrasonography) Anatomy: The Hidden Threshold for Successful FILLER REVISION

 If you have been told "we can see the filler on ultrasound" but your revision still fell short, you already understand the gap this article addresses.
 Many patients researching filler revision assume that any clinic with an ultrasound machine can deliver precision results — only to learn that the operator's anatomical training matters far more than the device itself.